 Even if your business may not be established in China, it may require compliance with this new Chinese privacy and data protection law.
-Similar to Europe’s General Data Privacy Regulation, PIPL has far-reaching effects and requires compliance by entities that handle personal information of people residing within the borders of the PRC.
+Similar to Europe’s General Data Privacy Regulation, PIPL has far-reaching effects and requires compliance by entities that handle the personal information of people residing within the borders of the PRC.
 Such compliance is required, even if the handling or processing of personal information takes place outside of the borders of the PRC.
-So if you or your business provides any products or services to people in China, or analyze/ assess activities of people in China or have any operations based out of China, then the PIPL is to be complied with by your organization.
-Please see this to know more about European Union’s GDPR.
+So if you or your business provides any products or services to people in China, analyze/assesses activities of people in China, or has any operations based out of China, then the PIPL is to be complied with by your organization.
+Please see this to learn more about European Union’s GDPR.

-The PIPL permits collection, storage, use, processing, transmission, disclosure and deletion of personal information (PI).
+The PIPL permits the collection, storage, use, processing, transmission, disclosure, and deletion of personal information (PI).
 However, such ‘handling’ of PI is to be done as per the provisions of the PIPL.
 The Law requires that businesses can handle such PI only if:

-2. Consent and notification - In order to obtain consent from data subjects, businesses are required to fully inform them the purpose of handling such data, the categories of information collected, the method of collection and use of such data and the period for which such information will be retained by the business.
-Consent from parent or guardian of minor, is required to be obtained for handling data of minors under the age of 14 years.
+2. Consent and notification - In order to obtain consent from data subjects, businesses are required to fully inform them of the purpose of handling such data, the categories of information collected, the method of collection and use of such data, and the period for which such information will be retained by the business.
+Consent from the parent or guardian of a minor is required to be obtained for handling data of minors under the age of 14 years.
 If businesses intend to share the data with a third party for processing thereof, then the details of such third party data processor are to be notified to the data subject before obtaining such consent.
-Similarly, in case personal data is transferred outside the PRC, specific reasons for doing so, should be notified, along with the details of the foreigner receiving such information.
+Similarly, in case personal data is transferred outside the PRC, specific reasons for doing so should be notified, along with the details of the foreigner receiving such information.

 3. Accuracy and completeness of PI - Businesses are to ensure that the data stored with them is accurate and complete.